farukkhan/PositionPubSub/README.md

 + Install Docker version 4.34.3
 + Install Docker compose
 + Start Docker
 + From command prompt, get into the the directory where the docker-compose.yml file exist.
+The file is stored in the current repository 'Tools' folder
 + run the command 'docker-compose up -d'

 **Intall RabbitMQ from installer:**